-14 Aug Poetry – the art of being concise
+14 Aug A definition of poetry – the art of being concise

 There is no doubt that poetry is a creative expression through a rhythmic arrangement of words, but what else does it give us?
 And how does it manage to resonate with an audience?